mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 ```
 ./shaclvalidate.sh -datafile isic4_data.ttl -shapesfile skos.shapes.ttl
 ```
-If the isic4_data.ttl does not pass echecking SCHAL engine validation then all issues should be fixed.
+If the isic4_data.ttl does not pass SCHAL engine validation then all issues should be fixed in the graph before using it in producing mappings between ISIC Rev 4 and TIVA classificaitons.

 | ![Mapping workflow](workflow-of-producing-mappings-between-tiva21-and-isic4.png) |
 |:--:|